AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/hubspot-crm-modules.md

 ---
 # HubSpot CRM modules

-The Adobe Workfront Fusion HubSpot CRM modules enable you to monitor events, records, contacts, engagements, file and form submissions, or create, retrieve, update and delete records, contacts, engagements, events, or files in your HubSpot CRM account.
+The [!DNL Adobe Workfront Fusion HubSpot] CRM modules enable you to monitor events, records, contacts, engagements, file and form submissions, or create, retrieve, update and delete records, contacts, engagements, events, or files in your [!DNL HubSpot] CRM account.

 ## Access requirements